Gary3410/TaPA/README.md

 Once the installation is complete, we need to copy the files from **Detic** to the **tapa** directory.

-The tapa file directory should be:
+The TaPA file directory should be:
 ```
-tapa
+TaPA
 ├── checkpoints
 │   ├── lit-llama
 │   ├── llama